-The Albert Schweitzer Fellowship is a year-long program for Tulsa-area graduate and professional degree students who are passionate about addressing unmet health needs in Tulsa and sharpening their leadership skills.
-Each year, more than 25,000 people across the U.S. are served by these student-led projects.
-The fellowship is grounded in the legacy and philosophy of famed physician and humanitarian, Dr. Albert Schweitzer.
+The Albert Schweitzer Fellowship is a 12-month leadership and service program for Tulsa-area graduate and professional degree students who are passionate about addressing unmet health needs in Tulsa and sharpening their leadership skills.
+Fellows participate in the Fellowship concurrent to their studies.
+The Fellowship is grounded in the legacy and philosophy of famed physician and humanitarian, Dr. Albert Schweitzer.

-The Tulsa Schweitzer Fellowship is hosted by The University of Tulsa Oxley College of Health Sciences.
+The Tulsa Schweitzer Fellowship is housed at The University of Tulsa Oxley College of Health Sciences.
 TU’s president, Dr. Gerard “Gerry” Clancy spearheaded the effort to bring the fellowship to Tulsa in 2015 as part of his career focus of community service and addressing health inequities.